off1122/Chen-lab/research/index.md

 {% include section.html %}

-### 3. Mechanisms and Optimization of CAR-T Therapy.
+### 3. AI for Omics in Hematological Diseases

 {% capture text %}

-CAR-T cell therapy has emerged as a transformative treatment for hematological diseases, yet its therapeutic efficacy remains limited by diverse mechanisms of treatment resistance, including antigen escape, T-cell dysfunction, inadequate persistence, and suppressive tumor microenvironments.
-Our research aims to dissect the cellular and molecular mechanisms underlying CAR-T responses in hematological malignancies by integrating single-cell multi-omics, longitudinal profiling, and computational approaches.
-We seek to identify the determinants of CAR-T cell activation, persistence, dysfunction, and therapeutic resistance, as well as the mechanisms governing tumor cell adaptation and immune escape.
-By uncovering these mechanisms, we aim to develop rational strategies to improve CAR-T cell efficacy, overcome therapeutic resistance, and ultimately advance more durable and effective cellular therapies for patients with hematological diseases.
+Artificial intelligence is transforming the analysis and interpretation of complex omics data.
+Our research aims to develop and apply AI-driven approaches to integrate single-cell and multi-omics data in hematological diseases, uncover disease-associated cellular states and regulatory networks, and identify biomarkers and therapeutic targets for precision diagnosis and treatment.

 {% endcapture %}

 {%
   include feature.html
-  image="images/research/CAR-T.jpg"
+  image="images/research/research3.jpg"
   text=text
 %}